turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - DrawTrail(TrailRenderer trail) -- draws the trail in the debug rendering phase.
 TrailRenderer object must not be destroyed until then!
 - PaintIntoTexture(PaintTextureParams params)
 - CreatePaintableTexture(int width,height, opt int mips = 0, opt Vector initialColor = Vector()) -- creates a texture that can be used for destination of PaintIntoTexture()
+- PaintDecalIntoObjectSpaceTexture(PaintDecalParams params) -- paints into texture with an object's UV mapping, while projecting a texture by a decal matrix.
+This is a way to bake skinned decals at runtime.
 - PutWaterRipple(Vector position) -- put down a water ripple with default embedded asset
 - PutWaterRipple(string imagename, Vector position) -- put down water ripple texture from image asset file
 - ClearWorld(opt Scene scene) -- Clears the scene and the associated renderer resources.
 If parmaeter is not specified, it will clear the global scene